brentp/gargs/README.md

 ==============

 `gargs` will span a worker goroutine for each core requested via `-p`.
-It will attempt to read up to 1MB of output from each process into memory.
+It will attempt to read up to 1MB (settable by `PROCESS_BUFFER` env varianble) of output from each proceses into memory.
 If it reaches an EOF (they end of the output from the process) within that 1MB, then it will write that to stdout.
-If not, it will write to a temporary file keep memory usage low.
+If not, it will write to a temporary file keep memory usage: low.
 The output from each process can then be sent to STDOUT with the only work being the actual copy of bytes from the temp-file to STDOUT--no waiting on the process itself.

 Each process is run via golang's [os/exec#Cmd](https://golang.org/pkg/os/exec/#Cmd) with